-I was diagnosed with Early Onset Alzheimer’s (EOA) almost 2 years ago.
-At the writing of this post, I am 63 years old, however, I knew something was ‘weird or wrong about 5 years before that.
+Early Onset Alzheimer’s!
+How to get diagnosed with Early Onset Alzheimer’s!
+Believe it or not, people have a hard time getting a diagnosis for Alzheimer’s.
+I know.
+I was diagnosed with Early Onset Alzheimer’s, but the journey to diagnosis took 5 years prior!
+At the writing of this post, I am 63 years old, however, I knew something was ‘weird or wrong about 5 years before that!

 The Impact – What Did It Mean?

-These mild symptoms were enough to worry me!
-Believe it or not, Five years ago, I started searching, going to various doctors, trying to find out what was wrong.
+These mild symptoms were enough to worry me, so I started searching, going to various doctors, trying to find out what was wrong.
+Mainly short term memory loss made life really hard.
 I finally saw a neurologist.
 The neurologist found one of the two components in my brain (almoloyd plaque) that identifies Alzheimer’s.
 Eventually, the other component, called tau tangles, will form leading to full-blown Alzheimer’s.
 There is no specified time frame for when this will happen, but the norm is 10 to 12 years.

 What does it Effect?

-Well, the first response to that question is ‘my life is definitely effected’ ☹!
-At this moment in time, the bad news is Mild cognitive impairment which affects my ability to remember/retain new information.
+Well, the first response to that question is ‘my life’ is definitely effected’ ☹!
+At that moment in time, the bad news was Mild cognitive impairment which affects my ability to remember/retain new information.
 Additionally, I have Short term memory loss.
 That means I can forget what you told me five minutes before.
 Both are very, very frustrating, but at least that’s the only impact for me at this time.

-The GOOD news is, at this moment: I don’t have dementia, yet, which is what Alzheimer’s is –full blown forgetfulness – like living in a black hole in which everything that goes on around you gets lost and leads to more confusion, feelings out of our control, disorganization, and fear.
+The GOOD news is, at this moment: I don’t have dementia, yet, which is what Alzheimer’s is –full blown forgetfulness!
+Living in a black hole in which everything that goes on around you gets lost and leads to more confusion, feelings out of our control, disorganization, and fear.

-As I struggled with day to day activities, work, organization, running a household, and sometimes minute to minute forgetfulness.
-I had to come up with strategies to help me get through day-to-day life without frustration.
-I thought it was near impossible to do so, but I’ve managed to get a little bit more organized.
-Finding tricks and tips to help me get through each day helped.
-I documented these strategies in a book, One More Thing, Before I Forget, A Resource Guide for Early Onset Alzheimer’s.
-This book, however, includes, many other things like materials and information to keep you on track daily, activities to help you remember, best supplements, and technical apps to ease the tension and worry about survival each day.
+As I struggled with day to day activities, work, organization, running a household with sometimes minute to minute forgetfulness, I had to come up with strategies to help me get through day-to-day life without frustration.
+I thought it was near impossible to do so, but I found so many valuable resources to help me manage my life.
+I found all kinds of tricks and tips to help me get through each day !
+I documented these strategies, then decided to write a book: One More Thing, Before I Forget, A Resource Guide for Early Onset Alzheimer’s.
+This book includes many things like materials and information to keep us on track daily, activities to help you remember, best supplements, information on clinical trials, and technical apps to ease the tension and worry of living with this condition day to day.

 One-More-Thing-Before-I-Forget, A Resource Guide For Early Onset Alzheimer’s.
-Believe it or not, the resources in this book and on the website can help you manage your day to day activities without always being in panic mode as you struggle to live with forgetfulness and dementia.
-If you’ve got a minute click here where you will find some phenomenal resources guaranteed to help you manage life with an early-onset diagnosis.
+Believe it or not, the resources in this book I discovered are much used to manage my daily activities. .
+If you have early onset Alzheimer’s, or suspect you know someone who does, this book will help manage the day to day activities without always being in panic mode as you struggle to live with forgetfulness.
+If you’ve got a minute click here where you will find some phenomenal information guaranteed to help you manage life with an early-onset diagnosis.